 EAB: What to know and what to do

-Emerald ash borer (EAB), a destructive insect from Asia that attacks and kills ash trees, has significantly expanded its range in the First State, according to state plant health officials.
+Emerald ash borer (EAB), a destructive insect from Asia that attacks and kills ash trees, has significantly expanded its range in the First State, according to state forestry officials.
 In November of 2018, additional detections of emerald ash borer were confirmed near Newark and Glasgow in New Castle County.
-This follows its confirmed presence at two other sites in Delaware: one near Middletown, New Castle County, and another near Seaford, Sussex County.
+This followed its confirmed presence at two other sites: one near Middletown, New Castle County, and another near Seaford, Sussex County.
+In 2020, Delaware’s forest health program continued to confirm even more locations for the destructive pest, indicating that it has become much more widespread in the First State.

 What is emerald ash borer (EAB)?